yogarathinamkadirvelu/EV-BMS-Hardware-Accelerator/README.md

 ![Software Pipeline](Software_Pipeline.png)

-## 📅 The 6-Week Build Public Series
-We are documenting the complete build process of this system on LinkedIn!

 * **Week 1:** The Architecture & The Bottleneck
 * **Week 2:** Hardware Architecture & The AXI DMA Pipeline